posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 - [x] ~~Show how to use the data loader without `vue-router/auto`~~
 - [x] ~~Explain what `vue-router/auto` brings~~
 - [ ] Extendable API for data fetching libraries like vue-apollo, vuefire, vue-query, etc
+- [ ] Warn if a non lazy loader is used without data: meaning it was used in a component without it being exported by a page component.
+Either make it lazy or export it

 ## Summary